 Besides the HDMI with cable, there is also the Wireless model.
 HDMI Wireless is a technology that allows the transmission of audio and video between devices compatible with the standard, without the use of wires, only with the aid of the Wi-Fi signal.
 Its use is ideal in situations where the use of cables is not feasible.

 As we mentioned earlier, in Ninsaúde Apolo there is a call panel tool.
-This functionality consists of using a monitor or TV set where it will be signaled when a patient is being called for care by the health professional.
+This functionality consists of using a monitor or TV set where it will be signaled when a patient is being called for care by a health professional.
 To use this functionality, the monitor must be connected to a computer where the Ninsaúde Apolo system is open, to transmit such information.

 When using the call panel, the connection between the system and the monitor can take place through a Smart TV, Chromecast, HDMI cable, or HDMI Wireless, which the latter will now explain how it works.
 To use HDMI Wireless, you need to make sure that the device has a transmitter and a receiver.
 The product is portable, and both the transmitter and the receiver have antennas, which makes the device similar to internet routers and amplifies its signal.

 Before starting use, it is necessary to pair the transmitter and the receiver.
-The way this is done will depend on the brand of the device you are using, but in general, an HDMI cable is connected to both the monitor and the receiver, where a power cable connected to a source is also connected so that the device remains switched on.
+The way this is done will depend on the brand of the device you are using, but in general, an HDMI cable is connected to both the monitor and the receiver, whereas a power cable connected to a source is also connected so that the device remains switched on.

 There is no need to connect a source to the transmitter, so a USB cable with a P2 tip can be used to connect it to the laptop, as the UBS itself will power the product (the same can be done at the receiver).
 That done, using an HDMI cable, just connect one end of the cable to the laptop and the other to the transmitter, to the input called "HDMI In".
 As the installation of each device may vary according to its manufacturer, in case of doubts we suggest reading the instruction manual carefully.